silva-matheus/100-days-of-code/log.md

 - Handling Errors;
 - Django CSRF auth;
 - Status Codes;
 - Django Mixin funtion: a mixin function is a especial kind of multiple inheritance offered by python.
-A mixin function are used for: provide a lot of optionl features for a class and use a particular feature in a different classes;
+A mixin function are used for: provide a lot of optionl features for a class or use a particular feature in a different classes;
 - Validating data with a model;

 **Info**: